 These bite-size binge worthy morsels of entertainment are my new favorite thing; so much so that I decided to write one myself.
 After all – writing what you love really shows in your work.

 Now, I’ve seen various science fiction serials in circulation.
-However, I didn’t realize just how few there were until I launched the Ardent Redux Saga and found it was met with a little confusion.
+However, I didn’t realize just how few there were until I launched the Ardent Redux Universe and found it was met with a little confusion.
 So I figured I would help get the word out about these great reads.